How To Read On A Computer Screen

 But the switch to paperless reading isn’t effortless.
 Initially it’s not as easy or comfortable as reading on paper.
-Paper is ‘real,’ you can mark it anyway you like, there’s no computer related eye-strain, all you need to do is pick up a book or press print and you’re ready to go.
+Paper is ‘real,’ you can mark it anyway you like, there’s no computer related eye-strain, all you need to do is pick up a book and you’re ready to go.
 I don’t need to explain how books work

 Here are some tips and techniques I’ve found to be useful: